ngeelani48/react-bookstore/README.md

 # 📖 Bookstore <a name="Bookstore: Project setup with React"></a>

-**Bookstore**  is a website which allows you to display, add or remove a selected book.
+**Bookstore**  is a website which allows you to display, add or remove a selected book with iteraction of an external Bookstore API as your backend..

 ## 🛠 Built With <a name="Visual Studio Code"></a>